engineer-roman/pocketsmith-tx-proxy/README.md

 - **Redis Caching**: 24-hour TTL cache for user data, accounts, and categories
 - **JSON-RPC endpoint** for adding transactions
 - **Bearer token authentication** for API security
-- **Dynamic account and category lookup** - automatically finds accounts by currency code
+- **Dynamic account and category lookup** - automatically finds accounts by name and categories by title
 - **Amount normalization** (handles comma/dot decimal separators)
 - **Environment-based configuration** (no hardcoded credentials)
 - **Built as a WASM module** using Spin Framework